jes/ricochet-group/README.md

 Still required for "launch" (i.e. convenient to install and run a public group):
  - automatically connect to known peers at startup
+ - automatically manage the tor process so we don't need this "debian-tor" business
+   - maybe make a ricochet-group user in install.sh?
  - easy first-run experience & documentation about how to set it up
  - kicking/banning
+ - why doesn't the instance on my laptop work?

 Nice to have later:
  - password-protected private groups